thinkingmachines/cartogramph/readme.md

 ## Motivation

 Making cartograms requires a lot of time, we want to make the process simpler.
-Read more about the project on [http://stories.thinkingmachin.es/cartogramph]
+Read more about the project on [our blog](http://stories.thinkingmachin.es/cartogramph)

 ## Installation